Ex - libris

 Saint Olivia

 Carey is a master wordsmith, somehow making even the worst of her characters refined.
 These are beautiful works to read, but be prepared, they are not for the faint of heart and full of wondrously wrought erotic scenes and battles so beautifully done that you wonder if a choreographer planned each movement as the images play out in your mind.
-Carey's prose is almost poetic in it's elegance, combined the erotic, mythic, romantic, magestic, political and historic elements that make up the set, it's a must read.
+Carey's prose is almost poetic in it's elegance, combined with the erotic, mythic, romantic, majestic, political and historic elements that make up the set, it's a must read.

 Jerry Cleaver's